bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 ???
 The other broad category is unsupervised learning, which is trying to make sense of an unlabled data set and then making predictions.

-An example of this might be given a bunch of unlabeled or classified text, say chat logs, categorize this text into 10 different buckets that represent categories of speech.
+An example of this might be classifying unlabeled textual data.

 This has been a less researched area, because it's a much harder problem.